 first layer: the science

-Warmer weather brings a multitude of changes that can affect our skin, from higher temperatures with bright sun and humidity outside, to the drying effect of air conditioners indoors.
-But the most critical element of the summer in relation to our skin is the effect of ultraviolet (UV) radiation.
+Warmer weather brings a multitude of changes that can affect our skin, from higher temperatures with bright sun and humidity outside, to the drying effect of air conditioners inside.
+However, the most critical element of the summer in relation to our skin is the effect of ultraviolet (UV) radiation.

 UV radiation is a form of electromagnetic radiation that comes from both the sun and man-made sources (including those evil tanning beds that we avoid).
 We find UV radiation in three flavors: